OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `_id`

-All resources must be assigned an id that is unique within a specifc cloud (referred to as `{resourceId}`) and it must be the same id used to access the resource under the `/resources` endpoint.
-A cloud can choose to let a user create a resource with an id of his or her choosing (via a PUT to `/resource/{resourceId}`), however, it is not required by OADA.
+All resources must be assigned an id that is unique within a specifc cloud (referred to as `{resourceId}`).
+It must equal the part of the URL after the OADA base.
+For a generic resource, an `_id` would look like `resources/122fekj3`.
+For a user resource, an `_id` would look like `users/143kfj23i`.
+Note the part after `resources/` or `users/` is any random string.

 #### `_rev`

 Each resource must be assigned a revision number (`_rev`) that is used by other remote clouds and applications to track changes on that resources.
 A cloud or application may GET the `_rev` value on a resource and compare it to the last known value to detect changes.

 The format of a `_rev` is an incrementing number, a dash, and a random string, e.g., “34-kdfj02kjlskdf”.
 Whenever `_rev` is updated, the front number must